Muhal Richard Abrams: Early life

-Abrams's mother, Edna, was born in Memphis.
+Abrams's mother, Edna, was born in Memphis, Tennessee.
 His father, Milton, was born in Alabama and moved with his parents to Chicago.
 Richard Lewis Abrams was born there, the second of nine children, on September 19, 1930.
 His father became a self-employed handyman; his mother was a housewife.

 "Abrams's paternal grandfather was 'what you call a junk man', selling the fruits of neighborhood foraging.
 Abrams and his brother would pull the cart around the neighborhood, eventually arriving at a junk-yard on State Street, where the items would be sold."
 Abrams first attended Forrestville public school in Chicago.
 He grew up in a gang area; truancy and fighting meant that he was sent to Moseley School, a reformatory school for boys.
 There, in addition to strict discipline, he was taught about black histories.
-He later moved on to DuSable High School.
+He later moved to DuSable High School.
 Although he was aware of the strong music program there, led by Walter Dyett, Abrams preferred playing sports, so did not participate in Dyett's classes.
 Among the future musicians Abrams met at the school were Charles Davis, Richard Davis, John Gilmore, Johnny Griffin, Laurdine Patrick, and Julian Priester.

 As a child, Abrams was interested in the arts – film, painting, sculpture, and music.
 He later recounted that, in 1946, he decided to concentrate on the last of these, so left school and started piano lessons with a classically trained church pianist.
-He went on to study at the Metropolitan School of Music, which merged with Roosevelt University.
+He went on to study at the Metropolitan School of Music in Chicago, which merged with Roosevelt University.
 "Supporting his studies in counterpoint, keyboard harmony, theory, and composition with a day job at a downtown printing company, Abrams eventually bought a second-hand piano."
 He also dropped out of his music school, reporting of his studies: "I didn't get too much out of that, because it wasn't what I was hearing in the street".
 He then decided to study independently: "I've always had a natural ability to study and analyze things.
 I used that ability, not even knowing what it was (it was just a feeling) and started to read books."
 In Abrams' words: From there, I acquired a small spinet piano and started to teach myself how to play the instrument and read the notes – or, first of all, what key the music was in.
 It took time and a lot of sweat.
 But I analyzed it and before long I was playing with the musicians on the scene.
 I listened to Art Tatum, Charlie Parker, Thelonious Monk, Bud Powell and many others and concentrated on Duke Ellington and Fletcher Henderson for composition.
 Later I got scores and studied more extensive things that take place in classical composition and started to practice classical pieces on the piano.